 19. Hands on Learning Programs.

-The Tucson Museum of Art offers Free Classes for Kids as well as sponsoring other events.
+- The Tucson Museum of Art offers Free Classes for Kids as well as sponsoring other events.
+Summer Programs for Kids ages 5-13 are offered weekly throughout the summer.

 Anyway, We were hot one Sunday, and not willing to venture very far, so VOILA..
 There we went.